adamserafini/ni-recommend/README.md

 number of users.
 Each element(i) of the movie vector is either 0 or 1 depending on whether the user(i) has expressed a preference for the movie.

-The similarity of the two movies is the "cosine similarity" of their respective vectors.
+The similarity of any two movies is the "cosine similarity" of their respective vectors.

 The movie IDs passed into the CLI represent the preferences of a hypothetical